-- Appendix A presents the figures referred to in the Work Plan. - Appendix B is the Uniform Federal Policy (UFP) Tier II Quality Assurance Project Plan (QAPP).
+- Appendix A of this Work Plan presents the figures referred to in the Work Plan. - Appendix B of this Work Plan is the Uniform Federal Policy (UFP) Tier II Quality Assurance Project Plan (QAPP).
 The Tier II QAPP is a streamlined version of the UFP-QAPP that includes worksheets applicable to an SI.
-This UFP-QAPP consists of the detailed procedures/methods for contaminant sampling and analysis, and addresses quality assurance (QA) and quality control (QC) methods used to control sampling activities on the project. - Appendix C is the Accident Prevention Plan (APP).
-A site-specific Health and Safety Plan detailing the field hazards and methodologies to mitigate these hazards to ensure safe working conditions are established for site workers is included as part of the APP. - Appendix D contains field-related Standard Operating Procedures (SOPs). - Appendix E contains the Laboratory Accreditation Certificate.
+This UFP-QAPP consists of the detailed procedures/methods for contaminant sampling and analysis, and addresses all quality assurance (QA) and quality control (QC) methods used to control sampling activities on the project. - Appendix C of this Work Plan is the Accident Prevention Plan (APP).
+A site-specific Health and Safety Plan detailing the field hazards and methodologies to mitigate these hazards to ensure safe working conditions are established for site workers is included as part of the APP. - Appendix D of this Work Plan contains all field-related Standard Operating Procedures (SOPs). - Appendix E of this Work Plan contains the Laboratory Accreditation Certificate.